snubwoody/network-protocol/README.md

 - option
 - array

+## Services
+Every file is a service, code can be split into different services.
+Cli to fetch services?

 ## Procedures
 A procedure takes in has one input type and one return type.
 The type can be a scalar, struct, enum or anything else.